DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-accessing magnetoencephalography (MEG) data of a subject, the MEG data including responses of the subject to an activation procedure of a magnetoencephalography technique (Paragraphs 0059 and 0175: the sensors detect signals from the user’s brain in response to auditory stimuli);
+accessing magnetoencephalography (MEG) data of a subject, the MEG data including responses of the subject to an activation procedure of a magnetoencephalography technique wherein a response of the subject to an activation procedure comprises a measured output of electric activity in the human brain of the subject produced over a predetermined period of time in reaction to an auditory tone (Paragraphs 0059, 0075, and 0175: the sensors detect signals from the user’s brain in response to auditory stimuli; the output from the MEG sensors may be electrical activity);

-analyzing the MEG data including a plurality of epochs corresponding to the responses to identify first peaks, second peaks, and third peaks in one or more epochs (Paragraphs 0073-0075; Fig. 2B: the identified three peak pattern);
+analyzing the MEG data including a plurality of epochs, each epoch corresponding to one of the responses to identify in one or more epochs, a set of one or more peaks (Paragraphs 0073-0075; Fig. 2B: the identified three peak pattern in the epochs);

-determining values of a parameter in the plurality of epochs, the parameter being a characteristic of the first peak, the second peak, and/or the third peak (Paragraph 0084: the plurality of candidate parameters for the three peaks are calculated for each epoch); and
+determining for each epoch of the plurality of epochs, values of a parameter, wherein the parameter represents a characteristic of peaks in the set of peaks (Paragraph 0084: the plurality of candidate parameters for the three peaks are calculated for each epoch), wherein the value of a parameter is indicative of a likelihood of cognitive impairment (Paragraph 0159: the parameter is displayed and may indicate cognitive impairment); and

-generating a visual representation of the MEG data of the subject, the visual representation including an illustration of the first peak, the second peak and/or the third peak of a representative epoch or a heatmap compiled from the plurality of epochs, and the visual representation further including a graphical representation of the parameter that is presented as evidence of whether the subject is cognitively impaired (Paragraph 0078; Figs. 3A-D: the visual representation may be a heat map; Paragraphs 0132-0133; Figs 4B-C: the visual representation may be an illustration of the peaks for a representative epoch; Paragraph 0159; Fig. 5: both types of displays may be presented to a doctor to help them determine if the patient is cognitively impaired, or has Alzheimer’s Disease.
-The parameters are also displayed).
+generating a visual representation of the MEG data of the subject, the visual representation including (i) an illustration of the set of peaks associated with a representative epoch or (ii) a heatmap compiled from the plurality of epochs, wherein the visual representation further includes a graphical indication of the values of the parameter associated with the representative epoch, and wherein the graphical indication is presented as evidence of whether the subject is cognitively impaired (Paragraph 0078; Figs. 3A-D: the visual representation may be a heat map of the plurality of epochs; Paragraphs 0132-0133; Figs 4B-C: the visual representation may be an illustration of the peaks for a representative epoch; Paragraph 0159; Fig. 5: both types of displays may be presented to a doctor to help them determine if the patient is cognitively impaired, or has Alzheimer’s Disease.
+The values of parameters are also displayed).

-Ford fails to disclose the method utilizing electroencephalography (EEG) data.
+The obvious variation of Ford fails to teach the method utilizing electroencephalography (EEG) data, and the sensor inputs being from electrode sites.

 Kruglikov teaches methods and devices for performing electroencephalographic (EEG) phase dependent brain imaging using evoked and event related potentials (EP, ERP) or other forms of brain imaging including functional magnetic resonance imaging (fMRI) and magnetic encephalography (MEG).
 The methods and devices can be used for a variety of purposes, including for the study of normal and pathological cognitive function (Abstract).
 Thus, Kruglikov falls within the same field of endeavor as Applicant’s invention.